ManasaSirigiri/Data_Science_Assignments/README.md

-This is IBM's Data Science Assignments Repository.
+This is IBM's Data Science Projects Repository.